 Despite numerous anti-malware measures, cybercriminals and hackers aren’t ones to give up easily, especially not as long as there’s money to be made in malware.
 Even still, some traditionally-popular forms of malware appear to be losing favor in 2020 as hackers and cybercriminals change their tactics to attack new or underutilized vulnerabilities.

 Signs currently point to hackers shifting their focus more toward discrete infections through IoT and email, with a continued focus on enterprise businesses and governments versus average web users, especially when it comes to ransomware infections.

 Here’s a rundown of the most interesting malware statistics:

 1. Employees with infected machines are spreading viruses more broadly

-In its 2019 State of Email Security Report, Mimecast found that 53% of organizations experienced a ransomware attack that led to at least a partial disruption of business operations.
-The previous year, only 27% of organizations reported experiencing these types of malware attacks, so the number has fallen slightly.
+In its 2020 State of Email Security Report, Mimecast found that 51% of organizations experienced a ransomware attack that led to at least a partial disruption of business operations.
+The previous year, 53% of organizations reported experiencing these types of malware attacks, so the number has fallen slightly.

-3. Organizations in the UAE report the largest number of ransomware attacks, followed closely by those in the US
+3. Organizations in the US report the largest number of ransomware attacks, followed closely by those in the UK

 4. Over 60% of organizations may have understaffed cybersecurity teams

 In its 2020 State of Cybersecurity report, ISACA found that 62% of cybersecurity professionals believe their organization’s cybersecurity team is understaffed.
 Understaffing among organizations, including business and government, could create a strain on existing staff and lead to an increased risk from malware threats.